GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Are you quite sure that all those bells and whistles, all those wonderful facilities of your so called powerful programming languages, belong to the solution set rather than the problem set?
+> ### There are some basic techniques to control complexity.
+Fundamentally, I divide and conquer, break things down, and try to write reasonably precise descriptions of what each piece is supposed to do.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Butler Lampson*

 ---
 ## 🏎 Quick Facts